 Volvo 850 Turbo Need Some Love In China

-The Volvo 850 Turbo was the second-fastest 850 after the T-5R and R. It was powered by a five-cylinder turbocharged 2.4 liter petrol engine with an output of 193hp and 270nm, good for a 225km/h top speed and a 7.8 seconds 0-100.
-The 850 Turbo was one of the most popular models of the 850 range because it was very fast without the madness of the R’s.
+The Volvo 850 Turbo was the second-fastest 850 after the T-5R and R. It was powered by a five-cylinder turbocharged 2.4-liter petrol engine with an output of 193 hp and 270 Nm.
+It was fast, with a 225 km/h top speed and a 0-100 acceleration in 7.8 seconds.

-The Volvo 850 was never officially exported to China so how this black Swede ended up in the capital is a mystery, but I guess it is an ex-diplomatic car.
-Keeping an 850 alive must be hard since parts and expertise are hard to get.
-The engine however can go a zillion miles… Let’s hope the rest of the cars survives as well, as the great capital Beijing deserve a great car as the Volvo 850 Turbo on its always busy roads.
+Volvo didn’t officially sell the 850 in China, so how this black Swede ended up in the capital is a mystery, but I guess it is an ex-diplomatic car.
+Keeping an 850 alive must be hard, as parts and expertise are hard to get.
+The engine, however, can go a zillion miles…

-Over the years I have seen probably a dozen Volvo 850’s in China, and in recent years it has reached some sort of a cult status.
+Over the years, I have seen probably a dozen Volvo 850’s in China, and in recent years it has reached some sort of a cult status.
 I know a shop in Beijing that was restoring two 850’s, it took them ages because they had to source parts via eBay.
-I’ll post some pictures of the shop later on.

 R-badge is not Volvo factory but a rather cool after market badge made by a UK company called Something Magic.
 Turbo badge below the light.